The Wonder Years (band): Musical style and influences

-The Wonder Years has been described as pop punk, alternative rock, and emo pop.
+The Wonder Years has been described as pop punk, alternative rock, and emo.
 Get Stoked on It! has been described as pop punk.
-The Upsides has been described as emo pop and pop punk.
-Suburbia I've Given You All and Now I'm Nothing has been described as melodic hardcore and pop punk.
-The Greatest Generation has been described as pop punk.
-No Closer to Heaven has been described as alternative rock and pop punk.
+The Upsides has been described as emo and pop punk.
+Suburbia I've Given You All and Now I'm Nothing has been described as melodic hardcore emo and pop punk.
+The Greatest Generation has been described as emo and pop punk.
+No Closer to Heaven has been described as alternative rock and emo and pop punk.
 Sister Cities has been described as indie rock, post-hardcore and rock.

 Campbell, in a Let's Play with Achievement Hunter, said that Motion City Soundtrack were "a huge influence" for the band.
 In an interview with Alternative Press, he also cited Blink-182, Inkling, and The Get Up Kids as influences.

 Rock Sound wrote that on The Upsides Campbell sung about "His early twenties soul-searching and tales of strife" which "resonated with a [new] generation, inspiring countless imitators in the process."
 This pushed Campbell to "the forefront of a new wave", and the album influencing a new wave of pop punk bands.
 The Wonder Years have been listed as a big influence for British bands As It Is and Neck Deep.